Dead Troops Talk: History and description

 I had a sudden notion of a dialogue of the dead, coming from I don't know where.
 It had nothing to do with the Afghan war, but the subjects needed to be soldiers because it seemed important that they would have died in an official capacity, that would surely give them something to talk about...
-At the time I was thinking about it, the Afghan war was coming to an end".
+At the time I was thinking about it, the Afghan war was coming to an end.

-Wall was inspired by war photography and by the 19th-century painting by artists like Francisco Goya, particularly the prints series The Disasters of War, Antoine Gros, Théodore Géricault and by Édouard Castres's panorama of the French retreat at the Franco-Prussian War.
+Wall was inspired by war photography and by the 19th-century painting from artists like Francisco Goya, particularly the prints series The Disasters of War, Antoine Gros, Théodore Géricault and Édouard Castres's panorama of the French retreat at the Franco-Prussian War.

 The picture was created during six years in a set at a temporary studio in Burnaby, British Columbia.
 Wall created all the details of the composition, like the soldiers' disposition in the set, the uniforms and the wounds.